"" Subclinical Hypothyroidism Symptoms, Causes, and Treatment 2023 - Health and Fitness Informatics

 According to the studies, subclinical hypothyroidism can progress to full-blown hypothyroidism within six years of initial diagnosis.

-Causes of Subclinical Hypothyroidism and Hypothyroidism
+Causes of Subclinical hypothyroidism and hypothyroidism

 Underside the brain a gland present called the pituitary gland releases several hormones, comprising, a chemical called thyroid-stimulating hormones (TSH).
 This TSH activates the thyroid (a butterfly-shaped gland located at the front of the neck), to produce T3 (20%), and T4 (80%) hormones.
 In subclinical hypothyroidism conditions, TSH increased slightly but T3 and T4 are normal.